Leynse/SFINCS/docs/input.rst

 .. code-block:: text

-	% t0 prcp0 %

-	% t1 prcp1 %

-Drag Coefficients:
+	<time 1> <prcp0>

+	<time 2> <prcp1>

+**Drag Coefficients:**
+For the wind input, the drag coefficients are wind-speeds dependent, see below.

 The drag coefficients are varying with wind speed and implemented as in Delft3D.
-The values are based on Vatvani et al. (2012).
+The default values are based on Vatvani et al. (2012).
 There is specified for how many points 'cd_nr' a velocity 'cd_wnd' and a drag coefficient 'cd_val' is specified, the following are the default values:

 .. code-block:: text

-	% cd_nr = 3 %
+	cd_nr = 3

-	% cd_wnd = 0 28 50 %
+	cd_wnd = 0 28 50

-	% cd_val = 0.0010 0.0025 0.0015 %
+	cd_val = 0.0010 0.0025 0.0015

 Waves